Your pay — what are you worth?

 It's also a good idea to think about what (for example) paid parental leave, extra holiday time, or no limit on hours worked are worth to you.

 A very large proportion of employees in the private sector are employed under individual contracts and negotiate their pay themselves.
 When hired under an individual contract, almost nothing is given in advance — not even how your pay will be regulated.
 That's why you need to be properly prepared for pay negotiations when looking for a job in the private sector.

 Make two decisions before going to a job interview.
 Decide what pay you want to ask for initially, if requested, and figure out where your limit is.
 That is, the lowest number you'll accept.
 These decisions are important for productive negotiations, so you don't agree to something you'll regret afterwards.
 It may take a long time before you have your first opportunity to renegotiate your pay at your job, so your starting pay should be something you can live with until that point.

 If you take a job in the public sector, your employment will be subject to a collective labour agreement, and your pay will comprise a base figure with various additions: fixed additions, individual additions, qualification additions, and functional additions.
 These additions are negotiated on a per-workplace basis when you are hired, and once a year after that.

 Your union representative or DM will negotiate your pay.
 So you're not alone.
 Contact your union representative or DM immediately when you have been offered a job, so you can find out what your target pay should be.

-If asked about expected pay, it's good to have taken a look at DM's public pay statistics or have called DM in advance, so you can have an expectation and answer questions about it from your potential employer.
+If asked about expected pay, it's good to have taken a look at DM's public pay statistics (in Danish) or have called DM in advance, so you can have an expectation and answer questions about it from your potential employer.